Surface Pro 4: Accessories

-The Surface Pro 4 is backward compatible with all accessories of its predecessor.
+The Surface Pro 4 is backward-compatible with all of its predecessor's accessories.
 At the Windows 10 Devices Event on October 6, 2015, alongside new Surface 2-in-1s, new accessories were announced.

 The Surface Dock is a redesigned docking accessory in a brick form factor.
 It is compatible with all past and future Surface models with a SurfaceConnect side port, previously used to connect a wall charger or Docking Station accessory: Surface Pro 3, 4 and Surface Book.
 The Surface Dock will have 2 Mini DisplayPorts, 1 Gigabit Ethernet, 4 USB 3.0, and 1 audio out ports.

-Although Surface Pro 4 is backward compatible with Type Cover accessory of Surface Pro 3, an attachable keyboard which doubles as a screen protector, the Surface Pro 4 Type Cover has been announced with and without a fingerprint ID sensor.
+Although the Surface Pro 4 is backward compatible with the predecessor's Type Cover accessory, an attachable keyboard which doubles as a screen protector, the Surface Pro 4 Type Cover has been announced with and without a fingerprint ID sensor.
 The new Type Cover is thinner and lighter than its predecessor, has improved magnetic stability for lap use, a mechanical keyboard with improved key spacing, as well as a larger touchpad.

 An updated version of Surface Pen is included with the Surface Pro 4, which has 1024 levels of pressure sensitivity and is heavier with a rubberized tip.
 However, the new pen has only one button on the side rather than the previous pen's two.
 There is an eraser on the end that doubles as a button, which may perform different tasks, like opening the OneNote app or activating Cortana, and can be customized using the Surface App.

 Issues

 The Surface Pro 4 is known to have wide spread flicker issues with the display named as Flickergate after the independent website flickergate.com which was set up by the affected users after getting no fix from Microsoft.

-Microsoft's spokesperson acknowledged the issue stating:

-"We are aware that some customers have experienced a screen flicker on Surface Pro 4 and are monitoring the situation closely.
+Microsoft's spokesperson acknowledged the issue stating: "We are aware that some customers have experienced a screen flicker on Surface Pro 4 and are monitoring the situation closely.
 Customers impacted by this should contact Microsoft support."

-Microsoft has stated that bad batteries, pens and Type Covers may be repaired under warranty.
+Microsoft has stated that defective batteries, pens, and Type Covers may be repaired under warranty.

 The Type Cover also has connectivity issues that afflict many, often due to a Windows update.
 This seems to be a common issue across the Surface series, with a sudden death to the Type Cover.